 Also, take the Stargazer Inn’s irresistible astronomy theme to heart by enjoying what are considered to be the darkest skies in the U.S. while relaxing on the communal outdoor patio feature.
 When planning your trip to Great Basin, be sure to call ahead for availability for pricing.

-Opening in May of 2017, visitors cannot only depend on a comfortable night’s stay at a classic American roadside inn, but relish excellent food and drink at this Jack Kerouac-inspired on site restaurant.
+Having opened in May of 2017, visitors cannot only depend on a comfortable night’s stay at a classic American roadside inn, but relish excellent food and craft cocktails at this Jack Kerouac-inspired on site restaurant.
 As the property is located on the Loneliest Road in America – the nation’s first transcontinental highway – this impressive dining option exudes an affectionate, American road trip theme, suggesting this may have been even the type of place to attract legendary road tripper Jack Kerouac himself.

 Driven to deliver a “fresh take on American classics,” Jack and Kate have not only redefined the property itself by overhauling the dining room purchasing new kitchen equipment [which includes a pizza oven!] but have reinvented the menu completely.
 Carefully sourcing fresh ingredients, visitors to Kerouac’s Restaurant can rely on quality American classics like burgers, pizza, salads and more.
 After spending all day at Great Basin National Park, weary travelers can depend on a humble but special dining experience that they can most certainly get at Kerouac’s.
 That, and you can toast to your outdoor excursion or road trip by toasting to a wide selection of wine, spirits or carefully crafted cocktails to boot.